scarlett-2023/scarlett-2023/README.md

-## undergraduate student, majoring in Mathematics and Applied Mathematics, interested in AI, CS and Physics.
+## undergraduate student, majoring in Mathematics and Applied Mathematics, interested in AI, CS and Physics

 <!--
 **scarlett-2023/scarlett-2023** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.